National Children’s Day UK 2022

 What is National Children’s Day UK?

-In 2021, apart from championing all the great work that is always going on, alongside the three themes of a healthier planet, rebooting education and future cities, the day will be particularly focusing on the impact of COVID on children’s health and wellbeing and sharing some of the solutions that are being put forward.
+In 2021, apart from championing all the great work that is always going on, alongside the three themes of a healthier planet, rebooting education and future cities, the day focused on the impact of COVID on children’s health and wellbeing and sharing some of the solutions that are being put forward.
 Children and young people are currently really struggling, so it’s important that we all do as much as possible to understand and support them.

 The Day began in 2013 and appears to take place on every third Sunday in May to promote and protect the wellbeing of children and young people throughout the UK.
 (The date is somewhat in dispute though as previous years seem to have been the second Sunday.)